kumja1/kumja1/README.md

 ### Hello👋

-I am Redux(some know me as Node), I enjoy programming and helping others out
+I am Redux(also known as Node), I enjoy programming and helping others out

 - 🔭 I’m currently working on API using React to create tutorials for Minecraft Bedrock Edition Addons
 - 🌱 I’m currently learning ExpressJS and Java